 <label diagram>

-There are a number of built in tools in DVDev.
-We will be using Query Builder quite frequently (you should already be familiar with it from the previous exercises) in the beginning, but by the end of this book you shouldn't ever need to use it.
-It's much quicker to free-hand your queries (this comes with experience, of course).
+There are a number of built-in tools in DVDev.
+We will be using Query Builder quite frequently (you should already be familiar with it from the previous exercises) in the beginning, but by the end of this book you shouldn't need to use it.
+It is much quicker to free hand your queries (this comes with experience, of course).

 If you have ever learned a programming language, you know that one of the first applications you ever write, traditionally, is a "Hello World" application.
 There is no "beginner" way to do this in CCL, so we will suffice with a different introductory query.